Snorkeling is one of many fishing styles that bears employ. This behavior is commonly seen on the bearcams, especially in the fall.

 - Food: Bears will kill cubs for food, so certainly in some situations hunger plays a role.
 Yet, cubs are sometimes killed and not eaten.

-- Reduced competition: Perhaps some bears view cubs are potential competitors in the future.
+- Reduced competition: Perhaps some bears view cubs as potential competitors in the future.
 Through infanticide, a bear can eliminate a competitor at its weakest point.
-This is one less bear that the adult may have to compete with in the future.
+This is one fewer bear that the adult may have to compete with in the future.

 Back to Top